Eamonn Meaney Counselling & Psychotherapy

 Depression can present through a combination of the following symptoms:

 • Feelings of sadness, helplessness and hopelessness.
-A bleak outlook—nothing will ever get better and there’s nothing you can do to improve your situation.
+A bleak outlook—nothing will ever get better and there’s nothing can improve your situation.

 • Appetite or weight changes.
 Significant weight loss or weight gain—a change of more than 5% of body weight in a month.